-OMF funds research projects at our five established Collaborative Research Centers (CRC) at Stanford, the Harvard Affiliated Hospitals, Uppsala University, The Université de Montréal, and the University of Melbourne.
+OMF funds research projects at our six established Collaborative Research Centers (CRC) at Stanford, the Harvard Affiliated Hospitals, Uppsala University, The Université de Montréal, and the University of Melbourne.

 We are not typically involved in the research process.
 Our role is to ensure that each CRC has the financial resources required to conduct critical research into ME/CFS and related chronic, complex diseases.

 Each CRC operates independently and recruits research participants from clinicians that they collaborate with locally.
 CRCs are not able to respond to inquiries from the general public.
 Additionally, OMF cannot introduce constituents to researchers.

 When OMF seeks participants in any data gathering research project, we will email those requests to our entire community.
 If you don’t already receive email updates from OMF, you can sign up here.

 OMF cannot provide personalized medical recommendations for doctors.
 However, we can offer the following helpful resources and will continue to share reliable, verified information, as it is made available.
 Our goal is to empower you to take care of your health today, while we search for answers for tomorrow:

 OMF is not authorized to give medical advice or comment on personal medical concerns.
 Because OMF is a fundraising organization, our job is to ensure that the six OMF funded Collaborative Research Centers have enough resources to continue their work to end ME/CFS and related diseases with urgency.
 However, we recommend taking a look at the following resources, which may help navigate the complex world of ME/CFS and related chronic complex diseases: